springernature/vpat/nature.md

 **Report Date**: 22nd June 2022
 **Name of Product/Version**: Nature.com _(we do not version our software)_
 **Product Description**:
 Nature.com publishes peer-reviewed research, reviews and news across a number of journals.
 This report refers entirely to the accessibility of editorial, journal, and magazine web documents published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including informational pages, and to all web documents found at idp.nature.com and payment.nature.com (for account management and subscription and payment management respectively).
 **Contact information**: Please contact your Institutional Sales representative.
 **Notes**:
 **Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature's dedicated Accessibility Specialists.
-We use a combination of static analysis tools (including but not limited to Axe, WAVE, and all of the tools described in our [Frontend Playbook's Accessibility Guide](https://github.com/springernature/frontend-playbook/blob/main/accessibility/tools.md)).
-Additionally, we perform manual testing (also described in our Frontend Playbook under the "Manual testing" and "Assistive technology" sections).
+We use a combination of static analysis tools (including but not limited to [axe by Deque](https://www.deque.com/axe/), [WAVE by WebAIM](https://wave.webaim.org/extension/), and all of the tools described in our [Frontend Playbook's Accessibility Guide](https://github.com/springernature/frontend-playbook/blob/main/accessibility/tools.md)).
+Our manual testing uses [WCAG-EM](https://www.w3.org/WAI/test-evaluate/conformance/wcag-em/) as its base strategy, and further details are also described in our Frontend Playbook under the "Manual testing" and "Assistive technology" sections.

 ## Applicable Standards/Guidelines